ros-agriculture/lawn_tractor/README.md

 https://www.youtube.com/watch?v=-RF8hOKg6WU

 ## Install
-If you don't have a Ubuntu computer running ROS.
+If you don't have a Ubuntu 16.04 computer running ROS Kinetic.
 This script https://github.com/linorobot/rosme provided by LinoRobot (https://linorobot.org/) will install ROS for you.

+This simulator runs on Ubuntu 16.04 and ROS Kinetic.

 <pre>